lazaratan/lazaratan.github.io/_pages/about.md

 Welcome to the **<span class="lab-name-accent">Atanackovic</span> Lab**!
 We are a research group focused on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data, with a particular emphasis on cellular and molecular biology.

-Our research spans machine learning, generative modeling, causality, systems biology, single-cell, and protein & molecule design.
+Our research spans machine learning, generative modeling, causality, systems biology, single-cell biology, and protein & molecule analysis.
 We combine theoretical advances with practical applications to push the boundaries of what's possible in computational biology and AI.

-**Interested in joining our lab?** Check out our [Research](/research/) areas and learn how to [Join Us](/join/) for exciting opportunities at the intersection of machine learning and biology.
+**Interested in joining our lab?** Explore our [Research](/research/) areas and learn how to [Join Us](/join/) for opportunities at the intersection of machine learning and biology.

-Feel free to [contact us](/about/) for collaborations or if you have any questions about our work!
+Have questions or want to collaborate?
+[Contact us](/about/).